iExecBlockchainComputing/deploy-workerpool/README.md

 This tutorial doesn't go into further support for more features like the sub-directories under *features* directory.

-Although not fully supported, those features basicly work by:
+Although not fully supported, those features basically work by:
 1. copying the files to the Worker and/or Core server (see ```$ROLE/docker-compose-${FEATURE}.yml``` files)
 1. adapting some variables used in thoses new compose files (see ```$ROLE/.env-$FEATURE``` files)
 1. using docker compose command with multiple compose files like ```"docker compose -f docker-compose.yml -f docker-compose-${FEATURE}.yml <compose command and args>"``` or merging compose files properly (for advanced users).